 There is no Sams Club, BJs or other wholesale warehouse in Australia.

-Target Australia has no affiliation with Target corporation USA and is clearly written on their website even though they share the similar logo, color branding and similar looking stores.
+Target Australia has no affiliation with Target corporation USA and is clearly written on their website even though they share a similar logo, color branding, and similar-looking stores.

 There is absolutely nothing like Target USA in Australia.
-The inventory in Oz is only 10% of the USA product range.
-We have actually found it pretty much useless.
+The inventory in Oz is only 50% of the USA product range.

 You cannot return a product if it has been opened from original packaging in Kmart.
 This effectively means that you should make a decision just by looking at the product!
 Does that make sense?
 We are getting used to it slowly.

-The range of products on Amazon Australia is also nowhere close to USA.
-In-fact, you can easily find US products listed on Australia website.
+The range of products on Amazon Australia is also nowhere close to the USA.
+In-fact, you can easily find US products listed on the Australia website.

 Australia really has no credit cards that come with zero annual fees.
 This is strange when you know that banks take a cut on each sale from the seller.

-Even more surprising that many retailers pass on this debit/credit card transaction charge ranging from 1.2-1.9% directly to consumer including car rental services like Budget, Avis and other know big companies.
+Australia has a culture of paying for everything.
+Most retailers pass on the debit/credit card transaction charge ranging from 1.2-1.9% directly to consumers including car rental services like Budget, Avis, and others.

-The best bank is commonwealth bank due to their services and availability of ATMs.
-You can open their bank account 3 months before landing in Australia and they will keep the Debit card ready when you visit the branch.
+I found the best bank is a commonwealth bank due to their services and availability of ATMs.
+You can open their bank account 3 months before landing in Australia.

-Unlike US, there is no tipping culture in Australia.
-This can probably save you about 15-20% of bill each time you eat out.
+Unlike in the US, there is no tipping culture in Australia.
+This can probably save you about 15-20% of the bill each time you eat out.

-But, these savings are offset as the tips are built into the food cost if you compare it with US.
-The regular/house (called Flat White in Oz terms) large coffee will easily cost you A$4.5 even at McDonalds.
+But, these savings are offset by the food cost if you compare it with the US.
+The regular/house coffee (called Flat White in Oz terms) will easily cost you A$4.5 even at McDonald’s.

 The cost of food is high due to the high minimum wage in Australia.
-You do feel the pinch if you earn in Australian dollars and then spend in it too.
+You do feel the pinch if you earn in Australian dollars and then spend on it too.